IfrahIdrees/DGR-POMDP/README.md

 run for htn, pomdp and fixed_Always for kitchen and blocks domain

+feb 25:
+1. added self.max_depth and current_depth and continue the depth starting from select to simulate

+Todo:
+new run for kitchen and block pomdp. continue htn and fixed_Always for kitchen and blocks domain

 experiments left
 [done] visualize kitchen 1-13
 [done] visualize block 1-30 but wrong step not 1.0 at 0.99